When I was just a boy of ten,

 Place nobody was to know.

-Meddlers go in the garden where my father’s corpses grow.
+Meddlers go into the garden where my father’s corpses grow.

 My mother was the first to get